intel/intel-ai-inference-samples/IPEX_OOB_with_triton/README.md

-## Serving DenseNet models with IPEX® (w/ PyTorch backend) on Triton Server
+## Serving models with IPEX® and PyTorch backend on Triton Server

 ## Description
-This readme provides a methodology to run Intel® Extension for PyTorch (IPEX) optimized model without writing python backend (model.py) script for triton server.
+This readme provides a methodology to run Intel® Extension for PyTorch (IPEX) optimized model for triton server.

 ## Preparation
 - Docker installed on host instance.